Violation of an Order

 It’s not hard to violate a protective order and a lot of people do; sometimes by accident and sometimes because the “victim” does something that leads to a violation.
 Victims don’t always think through how difficult life will be on their own.
 They may think nothing of making an exception so you can do work around the house or watch the kids, but they can’t have it both ways.
 They can’t say you are dangerous but then agree to have you around.

 Don’t be fooled!
-The victim will never be charged with a crime for inviting you into the home or entrapping you in a violation of the protective order.
+The victim will never be charged with a crime for inviting you into the home or entrapping you in a Violation of an Order.
 You are the only one who will face criminal penalties.

 - If you agree to meet the “victim” for coffee to iron things out, you’ve violated the protective order and you can be charged with a crime.

-- If the “victim” tells you to come over and see your kids, but your kids are listed on the protective order, that visit will be a violation of the protective order.
+- If the “victim” tells you to come over and see your kids, but your kids are listed on the protective order, that visit will be a Violation of an Order.

 - If the “victim” comes to a place where you are, you have to leave or she/he can call the police and you will be the one paying the price.

-I’m here to protect you from the consequences of an intentional or unintentional violation of a protective order.
+I’m here to protect you from the consequences of an intentional or unintentional Violation of an Order.
 I will try to get charges dismissed or reduced.
 In some cases, a good defense strategy is to plea bargain for entry into a family violence diversion program.
 If you have a prior violation of a protective order, diversion won’t be possible.

 Successful completion of a diversion program usually results in dismissal of charges.